Sora-Andrea/Wikipedia-Query-RAG/README.md

 **3. How do chunk_size and chunk_overlap influence retrieval quality?**
 <ins>Answer</ins>: A larger chunk_size outputs more context per chunk but risks diluting focus on specific facts.
-Introducing chunk_overlap ensures continuity helps capture information that spans chunk edges, improving awnsers at the cost of occational redundancy.
+Introducing chunk_overlap ensures continuity and helps capture information that spans chunk edges, improving answers at the cost of occasional redundancy.

 **4. What role does prompt design play in generation quality?**